joaoarthurbm/joaoarthurbm.github.io/index.md

 **Automatic Decomposition of Java Open Source Pull Requests: a replication study.**
 Victor Freire, João Brunet, and Jorge Figueiredo.
-*International Conference on Current Trends in Theory and Practice of Computer Science (SOFSEM)*
+*International Conference on Current Trends in Theory and Practice of Computer Science (SOFSEM).*

 ### 2017